 Autism East Midlands

 A leading autism charity providing help and support to families and individuals affected by autism; to help ensure autistic people can live their lives with dignity, choice and independence.
+They also run Parent Workshops, click here for the latest dates for 2023-4.

 National Autistic Society